icemakegirl/ImprovMLCQ/README.md

 - **Root files**: Main scripts, documentation, and paper

 **External Data**: Must be downloaded from [Zenodo](https://zenodo.org/records/14834187) before running experiments.

+## Creating the ImprovMLCQ Dataset

+**For Advanced Users Only** - This section describes how to recreate the dataset from scratch. **Most users should skip this section** and proceed directly to [Reproducing Results](#reproducing-results).

-### Tools
+### Tools Required

-We use three tools do classify code smells: PMD, Organic, Designate.
+We use three tools to classify code smells: PMD, Organic, Designite.
 Before using these tools, the user must copy all the project's .java to a single root folder.
 This folder will be used by the tools to label the code smells.
 The tools were used to extend the MLCQ with metrics and code smells labeling .ck .
 To run the tools we need to download all the projects that are in our ImproveMLCQ dataset locally.